Thursday, March 31, 2022

 Watching because Tor.

-Rock thrown, fist shaken, Dubrovsky begins the laborious process of laying himself down on the very hard and rocky ground to take a nap.
-His reticence to just plop down onto the cave floor brings to mind how painful it must be to be Tor's sunbaked Nordic skin, smashed between a hot, rocky surface and that immense wrestler weight, like a gentle cashmere sweater packed under a bowling ball.
+Rock thrown, fist shaken, Dubrovsky begins the laborious process of laying himself down on the very hard and rocky ground to take an afternoon nap.
+His reticence to just plop down onto the cave floor brings to mind how painful it must be to be Tor's sunbaked Nordic skin, smashed between a hot, rocky, pebbly/dusty surface and that immense wrestler weight, like a gentle cashmere sweater packed under a bowling ball.
 We feel bad watching a man of Tor's age, skin pigment, and girth, forced to stagger around under the blazing desert sun for hours on end.
-Surely there are easier ways to make a living?
-But we're here; we may as well make sure he did not sweat in vain.
-So onward Tor raves; motionless mom stands; relentlessly dad flees; incessantly Jim Archer shoots; gingerly the boys wander.
-Having sought shelter in Jeff's cave, we get the second best shot of the film, when we see Tor lying down in the shade from the boy's POV deep behind him in the shadows, and then they're carefully creeping past his sleeping girth out into the blazing (?) day/for/night sun.
+But we're here for it; we may as well make sure he did not sweat in vain.
+So onward: Tor raves; motionless mom stands, basket ever at the ready, relentlessly dad flees; incessantly Jim Archer shoots; cluelessly the boys wander.
+Having sought shelter deep in the recesses of Jeff's cave, we get the second best shot of the film when they carefully creeping past his sleeping girth out into the blazing (?) day/for/night sun.

 "Vacation time.
 People travel east, west, north and south. "